Rockford Brewing Co.

 ~12.5 miles (one way)

 Generally level.
 Most riding on wooden and paved trails, and about 1 mile of on-road bike lane.

-- Lock your bike up on the rack and enjoy a beer with that awesome White Pine discount of yours!
+Lock your bike up on the rack and enjoy a beer with that awesome GR Bike Rentals discount of yours!
 When we stop at Rockford Brewing we typically enjoy a delicious soft pretzel or some of the awesome hand-cut fries with a beer.

 NOTE: If you go a little bit overboard at Rockford - it happens - remember, you have time to spare to sober up!
 Take your time.
 Have some food.
 If you're not comfortable getting back on your bike, don't do it!
 Wait until your head has cleared before riding back.
 Drink some water.
 Explore beautiful downtown Rockford.
 Remember, buzzed biking is drunk biking, and just as dangerous as drunk driving!